bethusaisampath/YOLOv5_Openvino/README.md

 ### Windows/Linux :
 #### Clone the YOLOv5 repository from Github
 1. Clone the latest YOLOv5 [repository](https://github.com/ultralytics/yolov5) and install requirements.txt in Python>=3.7.0 environment, including PyTorch>=1.7.
 Models and datasets download automatically from the latest YOLOv5 release.
-Running the following commands in the command prompt terminal of Windows-
+Running the following commands(one after the other) in the terminal of Windows/Linux-
 ```
 git clone https://github.com/ultralytics/yolov5
 cd yolov5